Bank's Bendigo branches on the move

 In the other big change, Bendigo’s sub-branch at Lansell Plaza Shopping Centre will close on 9 January 2004, with service to Kangaroo Flat residents consolidated at the newly expanded High Street branch.
 This means Bendigo Bank will have major branches in the city’s south (Kangaroo Flat), west (Eaglehawk), north (White Hills) and east (Strath Hill), as well as three CBD branches at Fountain Court, Mitchell Street and Williamson Street.

 “ The new branches are large and spacious and enable us to provide a full range of consumer and business banking as well as financial planning services,” Mr Gillett said.
-“Wherever we go in Australia we find that our customers respond favorably to these branches being located in the natural heart of their community and this is the approach we are adopting across our network.”
+“Wherever we go in Australia we find that our customers respond favourably to these branches being located in the natural heart of their community and this is the approach we are adopting across our network.”

 Mr Gillett said the bank had been reluctant to close the Lansell Plaza sub-branch.
 “We acknowledge some people will be inconvenienced and we apologise for that, but in the end there were only two choices – continue with two make-do premises, or invest our money in creating one full-service branch in the most popular location.”